 They are classified as a working dog, with the correct socialization and training, experienced handlers couldn’t want a more devoted family dog.

 They can be aloof and wary with strangers, but who says dogs have to love everyone?

 You can expect to pay between $1000 and $2000 for a Russian Bear Dog puppy.
 This premium helps ensure these beautiful and fearless dogs get into the right hands and when sourced from a reputable breeder.

 So where does the Russian Bear Dog Breed originate from?

-Originating in the Kavkaz (Caucasus) mountain range in Eastern Europe, along with several other mountain dogs, the Caucasian Shepherd, as its name suggests, was used to protect herds, flocks and dwellings from threats and predators.
+Originating in the Kavkaz (Caucasus) mountain range in Eastern Europe, along with several other mountain dog breeds, the Caucasian Shepherd (Caucasian mountain dog) as its name suggests was used to protect herds, flocks and dwellings from threats and predators.

 Most commonly, to protect from wolves, legends are told of the Russian Bear Dog Temperament for protectiveness and faithfulness.